3TEF

 The main students focus is societal based.
 The students will:

-· Identify a nutritional issue that families in New Zealand face.
+• Identify a nutritional issue that families in New Zealand face - the over consumption of sugar (Internal).

-· Identify the influences Multinational food companies have on our eating patterns in New Zealand
+• Identify the influences Multinational food companies have on our eating patterns in New Zealand - McDonalds or KFC (Internal)

-· Analyse an ethical dilemma faced by the New Zealand society today and,
+• Analyse an ethical dilemma faced by the New Zealand society today - The Marketing of 'Energy Dense, Nutrient Poor Foods and Drinks' directed at children (Internal) and,

-· Analyse the influence Food Advertising has on the well being of our society.
+• Analyse the influence Food Advertising has on the well being of our society (External).

-This course is UE approved.
+This is a University Entrance (UE) approved course.
 It offers 4 credit for both Reading and Writing, which is gained through the External Achievement Standard.

 Subject Overview